cognate-lang/cognate/README.md

 ```
 make
 ```
-You should then run the TEST script to test Cognate's functionality.
+You should then run the test script to test Cognate's functionality.
 This should work regardless of operating system.
 ```
-./TEST
+make test
 ```
 If the tests all pass (they should!), you can then try running some of the included demo programs like this:
 ```